 Outdoor education at Millfield

 Outdoor education is a key driver at Millfield Primary.
-This starts when children first enter school in nursery with Woodland Wednesdays every week and continues in all years throughout their schooling, culminating with upper Juniors taking part in numerous activities including Kayaking, canoeing, hiking, indoor and outdoor climbing and mountain biking in the local area.
+This starts when children first enter school in nursery with Meadow Mondays every week and continues in all years throughout their schooling, culminating with upper Juniors taking part in numerous activities including kayaking, canoeing, hiking, and mountain biking in the local area.

 Many of these activities are provided by our own experienced staff with external coaches providing more specific activities as needed.